Joe Dallesandro: Family and relationships

+While in Europe, Dallesandro was romantically involved with Italian actress Stefania Casini in the mid-1970s.
+She appeared as his love interest in film Blood for Dracula (1974).

+In 1987, Dallesandro was married a third time, to Kimberly ("Kim").
+Dallesandro has a grandson and a granddaughter by his son Michael, and a grandson by his son Joseph.

 Awards

 In February 2009, Dallesandro received a special Teddy Award at the 59th Berlin International Film Festival, an honor recognizing those filmmakers and artists who have contributed to the further acceptance of LGBT people, culture, and artistic vision.